Arihany/WinlatorWCPHub/README.md

 | **ARM64EC**  | Designed to run with ```FEXCore``` to minimize translation and reduce overhead |
 | **Mali-fix** | Fixes issues on Mali hardware.
 Since the latest wrapper includes the same fixes, it is not needed for recent Bionic builds |

-- In mobile environments, using the very latest version can actually lead to worse performance (For now, anyway)
+- In mobile environments, using the very latest version can actually lead to worse performance.
+(For now, anyway)
-- The LowLatency version is not included since it actually degrades performance
+- The LowLatency version is not included since it actually degrades performance.

 </details>